slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"Whenever you think that some situation or some person is ruining your life, it’s actually you who are ruining your life.
 It’s such a simple idea.
 Feeling like a victim is a perfectly disastrous way to make go through life."
 -- Charlie Munger [1924]*

-> *"It takes 20 years to build a reputation and five minutes to ruin it.
+> *"It takes twenty years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently."
 -- Warren Buffett [1930]*

 > *"I lie to myself all the time.
 But I never believe me."